Tex Avery Screwball Classics: Background

-Tex Avery worked at Leon Schlesinger Productions directing Looney Tunes and Merrie Melodies shorts for Warner Bros. between 1936 and 1941.
+Tex Avery worked at Leon Schlesinger Productions directing Looney Tunes and Merrie Melodies shorts for Warner Bros.
+Pictures between 1936 and 1941.
 Here, Avery had developed the Looney Tunes signature style of cartoon humor and was essential in the creation and/or development of many of the studio's star characters, including Porky Pig, Daffy Duck, Elmer Fudd and most notably Bugs Bunny.
 In 1941, after a dispute with Schlesinger over the ending of the Bugs Bunny cartoon The Heckling Hare, Avery was "suspended" from the studio.

 After spending a few months at Paramount Pictures developing a short-lived series of live-action comedy shorts named Speaking of Animals, Avery was hired by the MGM cartoon studio.
 Between the years of 1942 and 1955, Avery directed over 60 one-shot cartoons with only a handful of reoccurring characters such as Screwy Squirrel, George and Junior and Droopy.
 Many animation fans and historians consider this period of Avery's career to be his finest output and amongst the best cartoons of the Golden Age of American Animation.
-Five of Avery's MGM cartoons, Red Hot Riding Hood, King-Size Canary, Bad Luck Blackie, Little Rural Riding Hood and Northwest Hounded Police, were included in The 50 Greatest Cartoons book in 1994 as selected by 1,000 animation professionals.
-In addition, Blitz Wolf and Little Johnny Jet were nominated for an Academy Award for Best Animated Short Film in 1942 and 1952 respectively, and Magical Maestro was deemed "culturally, historically and aesthetically important" by the Library of Congress and was selected for preservation in the National Film Registry in 1993.
+Five of Avery's MGM cartoons, Red Hot Riding Hood (1943), King-Size Canary (1947), Bad Luck Blackie (1949), Little Rural Riding Hood (1949) and Northwest Hounded Police (1946), were included in The 50 Greatest Cartoons book in 1994 as selected by 1,000 animation professionals.
+In addition, Blitz Wolf (1942) and Little Johnny Jet (1953) were nominated for an Academy Award for Best Animated Short Film in 1942 and 1952 respectively, and Magical Maestro was deemed "culturally, historically and aesthetically important" by the Library of Congress and was selected for preservation in the National Film Registry in 1993.

-Throughout the 1980s and 1990s, MGM and Turner Entertainment released VHS and Laserdisc collections of Avery's work, such as the Tex Avery Screwball Classics sub-series of Cartoon Moviestars VHS tapes, and The Compleat Tex Avery laserdisc collection in 1993.
+Throughout the 1980s and 1990s, MGM and Turner Entertainment Co. released VHS and Laserdisc collections of Avery's work, such as the Tex Avery Screwball Classics sub-series of Cartoon Moviestars VHS tapes, and The Compleat Tex Avery laserdisc collection in 1993.